DrewRoss5/Courier/README.md

 # Courier
 CourierCLI, an anonymous command-line messaging app.
 Messages are end-to-end encrypted using AES256 operating in GCM mode.
+### Important note:
+Because courier is peer-to-peer, and currently requires peers to know a user's IP address to connect, using a VPN or Proxy is **STRONGLY** reccomended when running Courier.

 # Roadmap/ToDo
 - Add an in-app command pallete for recieving/creating connections